Linear analysis

 that indicates the order of the state variables in the linearized statespace representation.

 Internally, ForwardDiff.jl is used for linearization.
-It is currently not possible to obtain symbolic Jacobians (ModelingToolkit.calculate_jacobian
+To instead obtain symbolic Jacobians, use ModelingToolkit.linearize_symbolic

 More details on the linearization in ModelingToolkit is available in the documentation for ModelingToolkit.